Home Articles The Rise of Contemporary Vernacular Architecture

 Credit: Sangath Architect’s Studio | Architect Magazine

 3. Rick Joy’s Desert Nomad House, USA — Located in Tucson, Arizona, this modern vernacular house takes inspiration from the simple cube forms of indigenous desert architecture.
 Constructed from rusted steel, the vernacular house consists of several cubes scattered in the desert landscape, mirroring the isolation and self-sufficiency of the vernacular buildings found in desert shelters.
-The Desert Nomad House illustrates how contemporary style architecture can honor the spirit of a landscape without replicating historical forms.
+The Desert Nomad House illustrates how contemporary design can honor the spirit of a landscape without replicating historical forms.

 Rick Joy Desert Nomad House Tucson Arizona - modern vernacular house in the American desert landscape